Residency Virtual Open House

 Estimated salary: $60,593 *info not verified

-Residency certificate from accredited PGY1 pharmacy residency program,
+Proof of residency certificate from ACPE accredited PGY1 pharmacy

 VUMC pharmacy residency program is NOT able to sponsor visas for pharmacy residents.